amelia2802/Notes-dump/react-notes.md

 # 23. headless components

 A Headless Component extracts all non-visual logic and state management, separating the brain of a component from its looks.

+# 24. What is a route/url parameter?

+A portion of our route path is a placeholder for what will eventually be the actual segment in the URL of the page.